keevan/vim-textobj-anypair/README.md

 Thanks to those who have made changes from the main branch to extend it further.
 I appreciate it.
 It should make adding additional pairs easier to add if required

+## TODO

+- Add support for:
+  - Single quote
+  - Double quote
+  - Back Tick
+  - Angle Bracket
+- Learn how to test vim plugins
+- Add all test cases for all types of matching 'pairs'